 Key to soccer development is consistency

 Consistency over the years is the key, as long as the methods are good!
-The most important thing is that you spend extra time working with a good skills trainer consistently.
+The most important thing is that you spend extra time working over and over on the good stuff.
 It doesn’t have to be 1on1 individual lessons year round.
 Working with a partner or small group is also great.
+Working with a wall or even 2 walls, working on first touch, comfort on the ball and passing.

 Some players do privates too, but that doesn’t have to be the answer if you’re training year round on the same things as a private would do.
 The players that I have seen really take their game to another level, were the ones who trained at home using my personal online ball control courses.